marvinwu/canner/generator.md

 https://github.com/Canner/sample-can

 A can should be registered in npm, the module name should be something like `*-can`, for example `sample-can`, `fullpage-can`, etc... .
 And can must have a file called `canner.json`.

+## Open issue for can support

+Please go to https://github.com/Canner/canner/issues/new , and open an issue with a `can support`.